Pothohar Plateau

+The Pothohar Plateau (پوٹھوہار پَٹھوار, romanized: Pо̄ṭhoā̀r Paṭhwār; سطح مرتفع پوٹھوہار, romanized: Satāh Murtafā Pо̄ṭhohār), also known as the Northern Punjab Plateau, is a plateau within the Sagar Doab of north-western Punjab in Pakistan.
+It is located between the Indus and Jhelum rivers.

+Etymology

+A late medieval Persian manuscript, Kaigoharnameh, written by Raezadeh Diwan Duni Chand in A.D.
+1725 to the order of Gakhar chiefs presents a detailed history of Gakhars in northern Punjab.
+The term in the manuscript has been written variously as Pathwar, Pot har and Pothohar; and seems to be related to the Punjabi term for a plateau (Paṭhār).
+According to Ahmad Hasan Dani, the term is derived from Prshtawar in Sanskrit, Prshta meaning "back" of the Indus River and War meaning "area".

 Geography

 Pothohar Plateau is bounded on the east by the Jhelum River, on the west by the Indus River, on the north by the Kala Chitta Range and the Margalla Hills, and on the south by the Salt Range.
 The southern end of the plateau is bounded by the Thal desert.
 The 5000 square miles of the plateau range from an average height of 1200 to 1900 feet above the sea level.
-Sakesar in the Salt Range is the highest mountain of the region and Tilla Jogian is the second highest.
+Sakesar (1525 m) in the Salt Range in Khushab District is the highest peak of the region.

-One of the five rivers of the Punjab, the Jhelum River flows through the Pothohar.
+History

+Ancient history

 The Sivapithecus indicus fossil skull of an extinct ape species was discovered in Potohar plateau.

-History

 The earliest evidence of human habitation in Punjab traces to the Soan valley of the Pothohar, where Soanian culture developed between 774,000 BC and 11,700 BC.
 This period goes back to the first interglacial period in the second Ice Age, from which remnants of stone and flint tools have been found.

-The Punjab played a major role in the war effort of World War II, and a large proportion of these soldiers came from the Pothohar as well as the Salt Range.
+Taxila was the capital city of ancient Gāndhāra, situated on the eastern shore of the Indus—the pivotal junction of the Indian subcontinent and Central Asia; it was founded around 1000 BCE.
+Some ruins at Taxila date to the time of the Achaemenid Empire, followed successively by the Maurya Empire, the Indo-Greek Kingdom, the Indo-Scythians, and the Kushan Empire.
+Owing to its strategic location, Taxila has changed hands many times over the centuries, with many polities vying for its control.
+When the great ancient trade routes connecting these regions ceased to be important, the city sank into insignificance and was finally destroyed in the 5th century by the invading Hunas.